 6. Hallo-Wiener by Dav Pilkey

+Hallo-Wiener has been a classic read aloud in our room for years.
 The other dogs think Oscar is silly in his hot dog costume.
 They make fun of him until he saves the day.
 This story lends itself to being kind and treating others the way you want to be treated.
 We make Oscar in a hot dog costume and work on sequencing and character analysis.
+We end the lesson playing a few math games, matching the costumes to the wiener dogs and making a class book.

 7. Creepy Carrots by Aaron Reynolds